Eugene B. Fluckey

 Eugene Bennett Fluckey (October 5, 1913 – June 28, 2007), nicknamed "Lucky Fluckey", was a United States Navy rear admiral who received the Medal of Honor and four Navy Crosses during his service as a submarine commander in World War II.

+After 37 years on active duty in the U.S. Navy, Fluckey retired in 1972, publishing a memoir, Thunder Below! twenty years later in 1992.
+In his recollections, Fluckey credited his Medal of Honor to the actions of the entire crew of USS Barb, detailing his efforts to ensure their valor was properly recognized.
+Fluckey remained active in the veterans' community for the remainder of his life, and together with his wife Marjorie (and his second wife, Margaret) ran an orphanage in Portugal from 1974 to 1982.

+Fluckey died in 2007 at age 93; he is buried at the United States Naval Academy Cemetery.

 Early life

-Fluckey was born in Washington, D.C. on October 5, 1913.
+Fluckey was born in Washington, D.C., on October 5, 1913.
 He graduated from Western High School in Washington at age 15.
 He was too young to go to college, so his father sent him to the Mercersburg Academy in Mercersburg, Pennsylvania.
 He also was a member of the Boy Scouts, achieving the rank of Eagle Scout.
 He prepared for the Naval Academy at Columbian Preparatory School, Washington.

+U.S. Navy career

-He entered the United States Naval Academy on June 13, 1931, and graduated and was commissioned an Ensign on June 6, 1935.
+Fluckey entered the United States Naval Academy on June 13, 1931, graduated and was commissioned an Ensign on June 6, 1935.
 One of his classmates was Samuel Adams.

-U.S. Navy career

-Fluckey's initial assignments with the Navy were aboard the battleship USS Nevada (BB-36), and in May 1936 he was transferred to the destroyer USS McCormick (DD-223).
-In June 1938, he reported for instruction at the Submarine School, New London, Connecticut and upon completion in December, he served on the submarine USS S-42 (SS-153), and in June 1941, he was assigned to the submarine USS Bonita (SS-165).
+His initial assignments with the Navy were aboard the battleship USS Nevada (BB-36), and in May 1936 he was transferred to the destroyer USS McCormick (DD-223).
+In June 1938, he reported for instruction at the Submarine School, New London, Connecticut, and upon completion in December, he served on the submarine USS S-42 (SS-153), and in June 1941, he was assigned to the submarine USS Bonita (SS-165).